 top of page

-The Graduate Research Assistant will participate in the Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE) project funded by the United States Department of Agriculture (USDA), National Institute of Food and Agriculture’s Sustainable Agricultural Systems program.
+The Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE) project funded by the United States Department of Agriculture (USDA), National Institute of Food and Agriculture’s Sustainable Agricultural Systems program.
 C-CHANGE is a large, interdisciplinary, collaborative project between Iowa State University, Penn State University, Roeslein Alternative Energy, FDC Enterprises, Inc., and the USDA National Laboratory for Agriculture and the Environment.
 The C-CHANGE “Grass2Gas” team will assess if perennials and winter crops can be used more widely as feedstock for anaerobic digestion.
 With time, this will advance a new biobased value chain: production of renewable natural gas and associated bioproducts through the anaerobic digestion of diverse feedstocks.

-The student researcher will work across the team to represent the combined dairy cattle, waste management, duckweed cultivation and processing system using life cycle assessment (LCA) to track carbon, nitrogen, phosphorous and energy flows in relation to products generated within this system.
+My team represents the combined dairy cattle, waste management, duckweed cultivation and processing system using life cycle assessment (LCA) to track carbon, nitrogen, phosphorous and energy flows in relation to products generated within this system.
 The student researcher will also consider the nutrient flows from a more macro-perspective using materials flow analysis (MFA) and building on prior nutrient flow analysis work conducted in the lab, see the Research page for more information.
 The student will also assist with techno-economic analysis in coordination with other student and faculty researchers and have an opportunity to learn about all of the other aspects of the project.

 Preferred Qualifications, Department Information & How to Apply to Graduate positions: The Agricultural and Biological Engineering Department at Penn State offers two graduate degrees, one in Biological Engineering (BE) and one in Biorenewable Systems (BRS), either option can be pursued.
 The selected graduate assistant, M.S. or PhD will be considered, must have strong quantitative skills, an ability and interest in thinking systemically, and a willingness to interact with team members across multiple disciplines.
 Knowledge about ecology, biogeochemistry, life cycle assessment and/or energy systems is desired, but not required (though a strong interest is requisite).
 An undergraduate degree in an engineering or biological science discipline is preferred; but if you think this is the position for you and don’t have such a degree, please email me with your thoughts!

-If you are interested in any of these positions, please email me at: chriscostello@psu.edu and attach your resume/CV and an informal (or formal) statement of interest as soon as possible, let's get talking!
+If you are interested in working with me, please email me at: chriscostello@psu.edu and attach your resume/CV and an informal (or formal) statement of interest as soon as possible, let's get talking!
 You may also review and consider initiating the official application process.

 Hans, Teddy, and Dru Berry.
 2017.
 “MU’s push for zero waste.”
 Missourian.
 December 6, 2017.